-Brand Name: Hydromet, Tussigon
+Brand names: Hydromet, Tussigon

-Homatropine and hydrocodone may also be used for purposes not listed in this medication guide.
+Hydromet may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you are allergic to homatropine or hydrocodone.
+You should not use this medicine if you are allergic to homatropine or hydrocodone, or if you have:

 severe asthma or breathing problems;

-a history of head injury, brain tumor, or seizures;
+a head injury, brain tumor, or seizure;

 liver or kidney disease;

-If you use hydrocodone while you are pregnant, your baby could become dependent on the drug.
+If you use opioid medicine while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
-Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
-Tell your doctor if you are pregnant or plan to become pregnant.
+Babies born dependent on opioids may need medical treatment for several weeks.

-How should I take Hydromet (homatropine and hydrocodone)?
+How should I take Hydromet?

-Homatropine and hydrocodone may be habit-forming.
-Never share homatropine and hydrocodone with another person, especially someone with a history of drug abuse or addiction.
+Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
 Keep the medicine in a place where others cannot get to it.
 Selling or giving away this medicine is against the law.

-Store at room temperature away from heat, moisture, and light.
+Store at room temperature away from moisture and heat.
+Do not freeze.